JarkkoPar/Utility_AI_GDExtension/tutorial/Using_the_NodeQuerySystemMonitor.md

 # Using the NodeQuerySystem performance monitoring

-The NodeQuerySystem-singleton included in the Utility AI GDExtension can be used to monitor the time the NQS-queries you use consumer each frame.
+The NodeQuerySystem-singleton included in the Utility AI GDExtension can be used to monitor the time the NQS-queries you use consume each frame.
 This allows you to optimize the frame time the NodeQuerySystem consumes and to improve the performance of your game.

 ## Available monitors